RAIDModding/DieselEngineFormats/README.md

 Library for reading/writing file types from the Diesel Engine

-I don't really have any plans to work on this as I've completely lost interest in doing anything with Payday.
 I may do some bits here and there in the future.
 Feel free to fork this repo or make Pull Requests.
 Code style is kinda all over the place, but I would prefer keeping it to CamelCase.

 # Supported File Types